-59. Because IAD was kept abreast of the FBI investigation, by 2004, City officials-including but not limited to the head of IAD and CPD Superintendent Philip J. Cline-were aware of credible allegations that Watts and his team were extorting and soliciting bribes from drug dealers.
+62. Because IAD was kept abreast of the FBI investigation, during the times complained of, City officials-including but not limited to the head of IAD and CPD Superintendent Philip Cline-were aware of credible allegations that Watts and his team were extorting and soliciting bribes from drug dealers.